-Condition 3 - Provision of junction visibility splays prior to occupation

-Condition 4 - No dig technology

-6.54 In order to ensure compliance with the previously approved details, where relevant and necessary, appropriately worded conditions are recommended at section 8.2 should Members be mindful to approve the application.
+- Condition 3 Provision of junction visibility splays prior to occupation - Condition 4 No dig technology - 6.50 In order to ensure compliance with the previously approved details, where relevant and necessary, appropriately worded conditions are recommended at section 8.2 should Members be mindful to approve the application. - 6.51 Objections have been received in relation to surface water flooding and flooding within neighbouring gardens.
+However, a strategy has been agreed and any disturbance should be appropriately mitigated through the approved scheme.